I am convinced, based on years of observation, that most coffee drinkers who talk about espresso actually do not like the drink. Espresso, that is.

 Genuine Espresso vs the next best thing

-Though the definitions are not precise, stove top ‘espresso’ makers are not able to create the right amount of pressure to meet even the lowest standard for the creation of espresso.[ref]According to the Italian Espresso National Institute an espresso must be made using a precise extraction pressure of 9 bar.
-The maximum pressure which can be achieved with a macchinetta is 1.5 bar.[/ref]
+Although the definitions are not exact, stovetop espresso machines are not capable of producing the correct pressure to meet even the lowest standard for making espresso.
+After all, according to the Italian National Espresso Institute (Istituto Nazionale Espresso Italiano), an espresso must be made at an exact extraction pressure of 9 bar.
+The maximum pressure that can be achieved with a macchinetta is 1.5 bar.

-Try it yourself.
-You’ll be pleased!
+Try it out for yourself.
+You will be thrilled!